futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER12.md

       "course_rec": {
         "title": "Learn Ableton Live: Basics",
         "url": "https://learn.futureproofmusicschool.com/course/ableton-live-basics",
         "benefit": "This foundational course will transform you from someone who struggles with basic DAW operations into a confident producer who can quickly translate musical ideas into reality.
 You'll master essential Ableton Live workflows that directly support your goal of finishing polished tracks, learning to efficiently record, edit, and arrange audio and MIDI.
-The time you invest here will pay dividends throughout your entire year-long journey, as every future course builds on these core skills.
+The time you invest here will pay dividends throughout your entire journey, as every future course builds on these core skills.
 By the end, you'll have the technical fluency needed to focus on creativity rather than fighting with your tools."
       }
     },
     {